Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Results

-These documented events align closely with the observed and classified time series.
+These documented events align with the observed and classified time series in Figure \ref{fig:hywind}.
 The classification captures the absence of deployed turbine signatures during the maintenance periods.
-This case study provides an example, that the time series data of this publication provides temporally detailed insights exceeding those available from summarized reports, demonstrating the capability of the dataset to detect and contextualize operational dynamics at individual sites.
+This case study provides an example, that the time series data of this publication provides temporally detailed insights exceeding those available from summarized reports, demonstrating the capability of the data set to detect and contextualize operational interventions at individual sites.
+Overall, the classified time series reveal deployment patterns, regional construction dynamics, and operational events, demonstrating the analytical potential of high-density SAR-based time series for monitoring offshore wind infrastructure.